January 24, 2023

 - One for outbound link clicks, etc.

-In the server-side case, it’s enough to have one Universal Analytics tag.
-This tag will receive data about GA events, GA pageviews, GA purchases (from your website), etc. and it will forward them to GA servers.
+In the server-side case, it’s enough to have one GA4 tag (at least in the early stages of your SGTM setup).
+This tag will receive data about GA4 events, pageviews, purchases (from your website), etc., and will forward them to Google Analytics’ servers.

-When does it make sense to create multiple Universal Analytics tags in the server container?
-In some cases, you might want to override settings only for certain GA events.
-Then it would make sense to create a separate tag just for X events.
+When does it make sense to create multiple GA4 tags in the server container?
+Sometimes, certain Google Analytics 4 events may require you to override settings.
+Then it makes sense to create a separate tag for X events.

-But in this first setup, we don’t need to do any changes to the tag configuration.
-Let’s move to the trigger.
-Click the “Triggering” section.
+But in this first setup, we don’t need to make any tag configuration changes.
+Instead, let’s now move to the trigger by navigating to the “Triggering” section.

 Custom means “A request was sent to the GTM server container”.
-If you are fine with sending ANY request further to Google Analytics, you can keep using “All events” but it would be better if you were more specific.
+If you’re not concerned about which requests are sent to Google Analytics, you can keep using “All events”, but it would be better if you were more specific.

 What if we have in the future multiple clients in use (which is very likely)?
-In that case, you could limit this trigger to activate only when the default Universal Analytics client catches the request.
+If this is your case, you could limit this trigger to activate only when the default Google Analytics 4 client catches the request.

-That’s why you should enter the following condition: Client Name equals to Universal Analytics
+That’s why you should enter the following condition: Client Name contains GA4

 P.S.
-Client Name is a built-in variable that you need to enable in the Variables section of the server container.
+Client Name is a built-in variable you must enable in the Variables section of the server container.

-Save everything and enable preview and debug mode.
-The preview mode will be opened in a new tab and will look quite similar to the one you are used to seeing in the Web container.
+Save all these changes.
+It’s time to enable Preview and Debug mode.
+The preview mode will open in a new tab and looks quite similar to the one you are used to seeing in the Web container.
 However, there are several new things/differences.
 I’ll mention them a little later.

-Right now, you won’t see any data there (because nothing was sent to this container yet).
+At the moment, you won’t see any data there (because nothing has been sent to this container yet).

 But that’s about to change soon.